 In tonight’s “Asian American Life” on CUNY TV (in case you wish to watch counter programming to CBS’ “Blue Bloods” — we kid!), Ivy Coach is featured offering perspective on Ivy League admissions.
 In the segment, Brian of our firm discusses how it’s difficult for college admissions officers to gauge how one violinist is more talented than the next violinist.
 After all, college admissions officers are not necessarily experts at the violin.
 Most indeed are not.
 Brian articulates that while a :55 100-backstroker is obviously faster than a :58 100-backstroker, such distinctions are more difficult in, say, music.

-In the segment, Brian also speaks of how Asian American applicants shouldn’t necessarily all apply to the same few schools, that even though being Asian American doesn’t help you in admissions at any highly selective college, it doesn’t hurt you as much at certain schools as it does at others.
+In the segment, Brian also speaks of how Asian American applicants shouldn’t necessarily all apply to the same few schools.
+You see, even though being Asian American doesn’t help in admissions at any highly selective college since Asian Americans are an overrepresented rather than underrepresented minority group in elite college admissions, it doesn’t hurt as much at certain schools as it does at others.
 Our clients at Ivy Coach learn this early on while working with us.

 While you’re here, read Bev’s piece on “Huffington Post” entitled “Asian Americans Deserve Better in Ivy League Admissions.”